jackdewinter/pymarkdown/docs/advanced_configuration.md

 }
 ```

-According to the documentation on [Rule md003](/docs/rules/rule_md019.md),
+According to the documentation on [Rule md003](/docs/rules/rule_md003.md),
 the id for that rule is `md003` and it has one alias `heading-style-h1`.
-This means that the `plugins.md019` configuration takes
+This means that the `plugins.md003` configuration takes
-precedence over the `plugins.heading-style-h1` configuration.
+precedence over the `plugins.heading-style-h1` configuration,
-Regardless of its position in the configuration, the
+due to the rules specified above, regardless of its position in
-`plugins.md019` hierarchy has precedence.
+the configuration file.
 Also, assuming that
 the `"enabled" : false` configuration value was `"enabled" : true`
 instead, even though the `plugins.heading-style-h1.style`
 configuration value is set, it will not be used.
 For that
-configuration value to be used, the `plugins.md019` configuration
+configuration value to be used, the `plugins.md003` configuration
-hierarchy must be removed completely.
+hierarchy must be removed completely as the entire hierarchy
+has precedence, not just individual configuration properties.